FAQ (version 2.0, updated and posted December 29, 2018)

 Do I retain the rights to my work?
 The book will be copyrighted in your name, and you will retain the rights to all work that is included in it.
 Jane's Boy, however, will retain the right to publish that collection until such time that our contract is dissolved.
 You may include the poems in the book in future collections, anthologies, selected/collected works, or other forms, but you may not publish the same book on your own or with another publisher without our express, written permission or the dissolution of our contract.
 Should Jane's Boy Press cease to do business, all contracts will be dissolved, and what rights are retained by us will revert directly to you.

 How are royalties paid?
-Royalties will be paid by check on a quarterly basis.
+Royalties will be paid by check on an annual basis.
 Royalty payments will be calculated by the percentage of net profit on each unit sold as determined by the initial contract, multiplied by the number of units sold within that quarter.
 Net profit per unit refers to the sale price of the book minus the cost of production charged by our printer.
 If your contract awards you 50% of net profits on your title, and the book sells for $10.00 with a $2.00 production cost, then the net profit is $8.00, and your royalty per unit is $4.00.
 If you sold four hundred units within the quarter, then your royalty payment would be $400.00.
 It is your responsibility to keep a current mailing address on file with us to receive your royalty checks.

 Where does the share of profits go that I do not receive in royalties?
 These funds go back to the press to cover operational costs, salaries for work for hire employees (additional editors, graphic designers, marketing personnel, accounting, etc.), promotional and marketing expenses, and other costs associated with press business.
 Unlike some major publishers, we will not deduct the costs for marketing from your royalty payments.
 Those costs will be taken from our own profits, as well as from the reading fees that we collect from ongoing submissions.
 Any remaining funds will count as profits for the press itself.
 While we do hope to make money from our operations, our most important goal is finding new and emerging poets and bringing their work to the public.
 So long as we can keep operations running, we consider ourselves financially successful.